This is the second in a series. The first article can be found here.

 - Our goal will determine what we find.
 Seek truth.

-Perhaps appropriate questions for this leg of my journey are: If eis upsets my understanding of salvation, how am I inclined to respond?
+Perhaps before preceding further into the discussion on faith, we need to determine how we intend to handle what the experts say as well as evidence contrary to our beliefs.
+Today’s case study is eis.
+If eis upsets my understanding of salvation, how am I inclined to respond?
 Will I discover a new meaning for eis or might I reconsider my understanding of baptism?

 Where does the evidence point on faith and works?
+Are we getting our definitions of faith and works from the text or popular understandings?
 Should we limit faith to believing, or might it embrace the larger sphere of trusting?
-Should we define works as doing something, or might it more closely align with demonstrating the righteousness we believe we already possess?
+Should we define works as doing something, or might it more closely align with demonstrating the righteousness we believe we possess?
 Is baptism an act of faith in the same way that confessing Christ is an act of faith?

 Follow the evidence.
 Seek truth.